How to Use Heated Rollers to get Soft Waves in Even the Straightest Hair

 Now, the thing is, there are actually a few different ways to use heated rollers, and they all create different looks.
 Today, though, I’m going to show you the technique I use most often, which creates soft, slightly messy waves – although, to be honest, the “slightly messy” bit is mostly just accident, really.
 Hair, as I’ve said many times before, is not something I claim to be an expert on, so, as always with anything marked “tutorial” on this blog, this is just the way I do it, m’kay?

+I have the Babyliss Pro 30 Piece Heated Roller Set , which has been going strong for a few years now.
 I bought this set mostly because it contains quite a lot of rollers compared to some of the other sets I looked at (I also liked the pretty colours, and the fact that it comes with its own stand, though…), and as I have quite a lot of hair, I figured I’d probably need them all.
 I actually very rarely use every single one of the rollers at any given time, so a smaller set would probably have done just as well, but it’s nice to have a few different sizes to try.
-On with the show!

-So, what I’m doing here is taking a section of hair at a time, placing the roller a couple of inches from the root, and then wrapping the rest of the hair around it, working away from my head, in an anti-clockwise direction.
-For this look, I roll each strand of hair in the same direction, with the exception of my fringe, which I roll in the opposite direction, like so:
+Once you’ve selected your rollers, it’s just a matter of taking a small section of hair at a time (Some people will section their hair off with clips before they get started, to make it easier.
+I’m much too lazy for that, but it DOES seem like a good idea, so go for it…) , placing the roller a couple of inches from the root, and then wrapping the rest of the hair around it, working away from the head, in an anti-clockwise direction.
+For this look, I roll each strand of hair in the same direction: if you’re going for a messier – or less “styled” look, you can try alternating the direction of each roller.

 Once the hair is fully rolled, I secure it with one of the plastic “claw grips” which came with my rollers.
-The set includes both these grips and a selection of metal pins:
+The set includes both these grips and a selection of metal pins, but I find the pins tend to leave an imprint on my hair, so I always use the “claws”.

 Because this look isn’t supposed to be be too “done”, I don’t follow any particular pattern when putting the rollers in.
 I do part my hair as usual before I start, and make sure I maintain the part as I roll, but one of the reasons I like this look is that it’s so easy to do, and doesn’t require much thought or planning on my part.
 Gotta love that.